brandonjpierce/express-json2csv/README.md

 # express-json2csv

-# PLEASE NOTE THAT THIS IS A WORK IN PROGRESS MODULE.
-EXPECT SYNTAX CHANGES FREQUENTLY WHILE I WORK THROUGH EDGE CASES AND REAL WORLD USES
+## PLEASE NOTE THAT THIS IS A WORK IN PROGRESS MODULE.
+EXPECT SYNTAX CHANGES FREQUENTLY WHILE I WORK THROUGH EDGE CASES AND REAL WORLD USES.

+This is currently being tested in an application that has to create 500,000+ row csv files.

 ## Installation